 The State sent a UIFSA to the NCP’s residing State.

-The Responding State requested information from this State and the State provided the requested information within 30 days.
+The Responding State request information from this State and the State provided the requested information within 30 days.

 This State acquired new information in the case and passed that information to the Responding State within 10 days.